Recusal: Proposed reforms

+Many scholars find issue with the United States recusal process, as it asks judges who have perceived bias to recuse themselves.
+In doing so, the process assumes that judges can accurately discern their own bias and that they will reliably disqualify themselves because of it.
+Additionally, the self-policing nature of the recusal standards can discourage attorneys from calling for a judge’s recusal due to concern of “judicial retribution” for questioning a judge’s impartiality.
+Following these doubts, there have been many proposals for reform to the recusal process, including, but not limited to, those listed below.

 Disclosure requirements

 Disclosure requirements make it easier and more cost-efficient for parties to determine whether their judge may have a financial conflict of interest.
+Seriously considered, too, is the implementation of the Supreme Court Transparency and Disclosure Act of 2011, which would subject Justices’ recusal decisions to enforcement and review by external assessment.
+This measure would confront the issue of “self-recusal” and “subject the Court to essentially the same pressures as the lower federal courts’ judges.”

 Peremptory challenge

 Peremptory challenges of judges, which is in use in 17 states where each party gets the chance to pass on the judge selected and can still challenge the next judge for cause.

 Independent adjudication

 Have an independent decision-maker other than the justice being accused of impartiality make the recusal decision.
 This also can help to prevent the awkward situation of a judge holding a grudge against the party insisting that bias exists.

 Streamlined process

 This would allow for recusals to occur without adding undue costs on the litigants.
 For example, automatic recusal could be required for cases where a party has made campaign contributions to a judge above a specific amount.

 Written opinions

 Requiring opinions for the denial or approval of recusals would help to establish a track record of evidence that would make it easier for appeals courts to review.